moo-m/MDev/README.md

 end

 LogMethods->>Store:hey. new data
-Note over Store:i will send to Console
-Store -->> Console: are you here
+Note over Store:i will save it then<br/>send to Console Store -->> Console: are you here

 alt